boschresearch/blech-doc/website/content/en/docs/language-evolution/borrowing/30_let-ref.md

 ---
-title: "`let ref` - immutable references"
+title: "Immutable references - `let ref`"
-linkTitle: "`let ref`"
+linkTitle: "Immutable references"
-weight: 20
+weight: 30
 description: >
     Adopt the ideas of borrowing in Rust to Blech
 ---